-- 1. If this canvas element's bitmap's origin-clean flag is set to - 2.
+- 1. If this canvas element's bitmap's origin-clean flag is set to false, then throw a "SecurityError" DOMException. - 2.
 Let result be null. - 3.
-If this canvas element's bitmap has pixels (i.e., neither its then set result to a copy of this canvas element's bitmap. - 4.
+If this canvas element's bitmap has pixels (i.e., neither its horizontal dimension nor its vertical dimension is zero), then set result to a copy of this canvas element's bitmap. - 4.
 Run these steps in parallel: - 1.
-If result is non-null, then set result to a serialization of - 2.
+If result is non-null, then set result to a serialization of result as a file with type and quality if given. - 2.
 Queue a task to run these steps: - 1.
-If result is non-null, then set result to a new Blo element, representing result.
+If result is non-null, then set result to a new Blob object, created in the relevant Realm of this canvas element, representing result.
 [FILEAPI] - 2.
 Invoke callback with " result ".

-The task source for this task is the canvas blob seria
+The task source for this task is the canvas blob serialization task source.